-In compliance with the engagement entrusted to us by your board of directors and your general meeting, we have audited the annual accounts of Societe Generale Factoring for the year ended December 31, 2019, as they are attached to this report.
-These accounts were closed by the Board of Directors on April 1, 2020 on the basis of the information available on that date in an evolving context of the health crisis linked to Covid-19.
+In compliance with the engagement entrusted to us by your board of directors and your general meeting, we have audited the annual accounts of Societe Generale Factoring for the year ended December 31, 2020, as they are attached to this report.

 We certify that, in the light of French accounting rules and principles, the annual accounts are fairly presented and give a true and fair view of the results of the operations of the past financial year and the financial position and assets of the company at the end of the year.
-The opinion expressed above is consistent with the content of our report to the Audit Committee.